infiniteflight/infiniteflight-docs/getting-started/atc-user-interface/ground-tower-radar.md

-1. When the message menu is opened, controllers can select what message they would like to send to the aircraft they are controlling.
+1. When the message menu is opened, controllers can select what message they would like to send to the aircraft they are controlling

-2. Any messages received or sent will be logged in the message box beneath the menu.
+2. Any messages received or sent will be logged in the message box beneath the menu